 - Provides greater transparency on service performance and outcomes it creates

 - Motivates operational teams based on the feedback shared by end-users/customers

 MSPs must include customer experience concepts and methods from delivery to sales and solutions.
 This approach will help MSPs to build customer loyalty, trust, and confidence.
-Moving from traditional SLA targets to KEIs will be a game changer, especially when customers focus more on end-user experience, quality of services, and value-based outcomes.
+Moving from traditional MSP SLAs and their targets to KEIs will be a game changer, especially when customers focus more on end-user experience, quality of services, and value-based outcomes.